aresprotocols/ares-wiki/docs/verifyingRunValidatorNode.md

 Go to the Staking page and click the Account actions tab; select the account you need to operate, click Change session keys, paste the public key obtained in the first step in the input box of the pop-up page, and click the Set Session Key button to confirm the submission.

-third step
+Step 3

 ![image](https://github.com/aresprotocols/documentation/blob/master/assets/img/30.png?raw=true)

 ![image](https://github.com/aresprotocols/documentation/blob/master/assets/img/31.png?raw=true)

-Enter the Staking page and click the Account actions tab; select the account you need to operate, click Validate, and set the reward commission percentage and whether to allow new nominations on the pop-up page.
+Enter Staking page and click "Account actions" bookmark page; choose the account you need to operate, click "Validate",  set block out reward commission percentage and whether allow new nominations in the pop-up page.

-* Commission percentage (reward commission percentage)
+* reward commission percentage

 Set the block reward commission percentage; for example, 10%, then 10% of the block reward is your own income, and the remaining part is proportionally distributed to the nominator.
 It is recommended that the commission setting is not too high.
-Only with a suitable commission can more people be nominated and win the competition and become a validator (block producer)
+Only with a suitable commission can more people be nominated and win the competition and become a validator (block producers)

-* Whether to allow nominations (allow new nominations)
+* whether allow new nominations

 The default is to allow nominations.
-If no nomination is not allowed, you can only compete with others on the amount you pledged.
+If the nomination is not allowed, you can only compete with others on the amount you pledged.

 After completing the above operations, if you win the election, you can participate in the block production.